-Starting our derivation with incorporating multiphase flow parameter in Darcy’s Law illustrated in Eq.
+Starting our derivation by incorporating multiphase flow parameters in Darcy’s Law illustrated in Eqs.
 36. In this case, two flowing phases are applied and are defined by the subscripts (n) and (w) denoting the nonwetting and wetting phases, respectively.
 It must be noted that the two flowing phases, wetting and nonwetting, flow concurrently and hence interfere with each other’s flow.
-Therefore, the concept of relative permeability is utilized and Darcy’s law equations are rewritten in the multiphase form as follows
+Therefore, the concept of relative permeability is utilized and Darcy’s law equations are rewritten in the multiphase form as follows: